Ben-M/simple_scaffold/README.md

 The simple scaffold template generates scaffolds which are easier for beginners to understand.

 ## How do I use it?
-Create a Rails app as you usually would, but add `-m` to tell Rails to download and use the simple_scaffold template:
+Create a Rails 4 app as you usually would, but add `-m` to tell Rails to download and use the simple_scaffold template:

 `rails new myapp -m https://raw.github.com/Ben-M/simplescaffold/master/simplescaffold.rb`

 When generating a scaffold use the simple_scaffold generator.
 Use it the same way you'd use the scaffold generator, but replace `scaffold` with `simple_scaffold`:

 `rails generate simple_scaffold idea name:string description:text picture:string`

+*Note: Right now simple_scaffold only works for Rails 4.*

 ## What is different?
 ### Settings